Globalfcx/xFUND/README.md

 4. You can click on dots on each planet to get more infos about project
 5. You can go back by clicking (double click) the background

+Focus xConnect video presentation is available as a separate file here on Github